Moving Average Convergence Divergence

 Timeframes

-Note that MACD trade signals are more reliable in H1 and H4 timeframes
+MACD signals are more reliable on H1 and H4 charts.

--When the 2 MACD lines move away from each other → the momentum is increasing and the trend is getting stronger
+When the two MACD lines move apart → momentum is increasing, and the trend strengthens.

--When the 2 MACD lines come closer to each other → the momentum is decreasing and the trend is getting weaker
+When the lines move closer → momentum is decreasing, and the trend weakens.

-This is the easiest way to trade with MACD:
+This is the simplest way to trade MACD:

 Key Tips When Using MACD